Ada-Developers-Academy/core-unit-1/functions-continued/variable-scope.md

 In this example, follow these steps in order:

-1. Read the code and comments, and trace the values of the local variable after each function call
+1. Read the code and comments.
+Trace the values of the local variable after each function call.
-2. Predict what the code will print out
+2. Predict what the code will print out.
-3. Run the code
+3. Run the code.
-4. Compare your predictions against what you actually see
+4. Compare your predictions against what you actually see.
 5. Write down your conclusions about how local variables "leave" at the end of each function call, and get re-initialized at the beginning of each function call.

 ```python